-CSC 2080 Computer Science I
+CSC 2080 Computer Science I 3 s.h.

 An introductory course in the field of computer science.
 Topics include fundamentals of computation and algorithmic problem solving, data types, procedures, control structures, arrays, and applications.
 Recommended as the first computer science course taken by students in mathematics and science, as well as by those wishing to concentrate in computer science.